-Compensation includes internship credits toward graduation and the opportunity to learn through real-life experience in a functioning marketing office, build a portfolio, and receive mentoring from professional designers.
+Compensation for the first semester includes internship credits toward graduation and the opportunity to learn through real-life experience in a functioning marketing office, build a portfolio, and receive mentoring from professional designers.
 Provided approval and budget allows, the student will be paid hourly for ten hours of work per week in the second semester (Fall 2015).

 All Marketing and University Communication student employees are required to take at least 6 undergraduate or 5 graduate credits per semester with a minimum cumulative GPA of 2.0.

 Send a resume and cover letter to Kimberly Vlies